 One of the requirements for a house to earn the ENERGY STAR label is that it must pass inspection based on separate checklists.
 These checklists include building science practices focused on thermal insulation, heating, air conditioning, ventilation, and water management.

-Every home built or renovated by BPC Green Builders meets or exceeds Energy Star standards.
+Every home built or renovated by BPC Green Builders meets or exceeds ENERGY STAR certification standards.

 Zero Energy Ready Home was previously called DOE Challenge Home

-All homes now built by BPC meet or exceed Zero Energy Ready Home standards
+All homes now built by BPC meet or exceed Zero Energy Ready Home certification standards

 LEED Certification for Homes

-LEED (Leadership in Energy & Environmental Design) is a certification program offered by the US Green Building Council that establishes criteria for all aspects of a home’s design and construction that could contribute to its sustainability.
+LEED (Leadership in Energy & Environmental Design) is a certification program offered by the US Green Building Council that establishes criteria for all aspects of a home’s design and construction that contribute to its sustainability.
 The program includes plan review, an extensive verification process, and 3rd party inspections.
-During the certification process, a project will earn a number of points based on which prerequisites it meets.
+During the certification process, a project will earn points based on which prerequisites it meets.
 The number of points determines the level of a project’s LEED certification.
-The four levels are:
+The four levels are LEED for Homes:

 Passive House/PHIUS (Passivhaus)